 OUR PALE BLUE DOT - A new film for Science On a Sphere

-Introducing the new independent film for Science On a Sphere by Verglas Media.
+Welcome to the first independent film for Science On a Sphere.
+Produced by Verglas Media.
 A story of the greatest perspective of all - looking at our home planet from space.
 For the people of Earth.

 Our Pale Blue Dot is a love story.
 It's the story of discovering our Earth from the vantage point of space.
 Be it an astronaut, a fledgling weather satellite or an orbiting fleet of high-tech robots, we now have a perspective of our planet of which our ancestors could only have dreamed.

 A short 30-second teaser embodies the spirit of the film and asks a vital question.
 We hope it leaves you wanting more.

 And don't worry - no need to find a sphere to watch the trailer - we made it for a rectangle and put it on the web.